-The SREP map for applicable sites places the Central Precinct, and the temporary event locations, within the boundary of this environmental plan.
-This is due to the subject sites proximity to the Nepean River, approximately I kilometre from the western boundary of the precinct and 2.5 kilometres from the nearest occupied area in the precinct.
+The SREP map for applicable sites places the central precinct within the boundary of this environmental plan.
+This is due to the subject sites proximity to the Nepean River, approximately I kilometre from the western boundary and 2.5 kilometres from the nearest occupied area in the precinct.
 The development complies with the water quality strategies outlined by appropriate infrastructure provision and stormwater management.
-The temporary events will have negligible impacts.
+The Central Precinct will have minimal to no impact